sigmaSd/IRust/crates/irust/README.md

   shell_interpolate = true
   local_server = false
   local_server_adress = "127.0.0.1:9000"
+  theme = "default"
 ```

 ## Theme
-Since release `0.8.9` `IRust` can now parse a theme file located on `$config_dir/irust/theme.toml` and use it for the highlighting colors.
+Since release `1.66.0` `IRust` can now parse any theme file located under `$config_dir/irust/themes` and use it for the highlighting colors.

+To select a theme, set its name in the irust config. for example to set `themes/mytheme.toml` set `theme = "mytheme"`

 Colors can be specified as names ("red") or as hex representation ("#ff12ab").

-Default theme file:
+Default theme file (default.toml):

 ```
   keyword = "magenta"